 The inescapable consequence of the above process is that a simple 1000-word piece, fully polished and ready for print, requires an absolute minimum of one full week (usually longer) to emerge to my satisfaction — needless to say, hardly a process that fulfills the needs and requirements of a print media daily.

-Or of a blog that pretends to anything more than a mere diary-type journal as does Sounds & Fury.
+Or of a blog that pretends to anything more than a mere personal journal as does Sounds & Fury.
 I've, of course, been forced to abandon this process in writing entries for Sounds & Fury with the result that there's not a single entry on this blog — be it 100 words or 1000 in length — that has not been edited, typically several times, subsequent to its posting.
-Such edits are never noted unless they change matters of substance or correct factual errors, but they've been done nevertheless.
+Such edits are rarely noted unless the edits are extensive (something that seems to be occurring with increasing frequency with each passing year) or change matters of substance or correct factual errors, but they've been done nevertheless.

 And that goes for this entry as well.